Dato Arroyo: Political life

 Promoting his platform of TKO, or "Tubig, Kalye, Oportunidad" in the 2007 elections, Arroyo ran and won as Representative of the First District of Camarines Sur, winning in over 80% of the barangays and leading by more than 30,000 votes over his nearest rival.
 In Congress, Dato is active as a member of 12 committees.
-He serves as Vice-Chairman in the Committees of Agriculture and Food, Youth and Sports Development, and Bicol Recovery and Development, making him the only first-term congressman with three vice-chairmanships.
+He serves as vice-chairman in the Committees of Agriculture and Food, Youth and Sports Development, and Bicol Recovery and Development, making him the only first-term congressman with three vice-chairmanships.
 Aside from having a perfect attendance record in sessions, he has already filed numerous pro-poor bills and resolutions, including those on cheaper medicines, tax exemptions for minimum wage earners, and the use of agrarian land as collateral.
 He has consistently been chosen as one of the Most Outstanding Congressmen by various organizations and publications.

 Personal life

-Arroyo married banker Ma.
-Victoria "Kakai" Manotok on May 16, 2003.
+Arroyo married banker Victoria "Kakai" Manotok on May 16, 2003.
 Their wedding sponsors included: actress-singer Sharon Cuneta, businessman Jaime Zobel de Ayala, and the House Speaker's wife, Gina de Venecia.
 Former presidents Corazon Aquino and Fidel V. Ramos were among the guests.